Ida Yoshinaga

 Personal Pronouns:

-Vice President of the oldest North American science-fiction studies professional organization, the Science Fiction Research Association, Dr. Yoshinaga currently sits on the editorial collectives/boards of the Journal of the Fantastic in the Arts and Peter Lang Publishing's World Science Fiction Series, and well as serves as the Equity, Diversity, and Inclusion co-editor of the new International Journal of Disney Studies.
+Dr. Yoshinaga currently sits on the editorial collectives/boards of the Journal of the Fantastic in the Arts, Science Fiction Studies, Peter Lang Publishing's World Science Fiction Series, and the new International Journal of Disney Studies.
 She has won the RD Mullen Ph.D. grant for speculative-fiction archival research from Science Fiction Studies journal; the Walter James Miller Award for Student Scholarship in the International Fantastic from the International Association for the Fantastic in the Arts; and the Grace K. J. Abernethy Creative Writing Award from her alma mater, the University of Hawaiʻi-Mānoa.
-She is producer of the award-winning animated short film from the Pacific directed by Vili Hereniko and Gavin Arucan, "Sina Ma Tinirau (Sina and Tinirau)," an adaptation of Rotuman folklore, and consultant for an upcoming film on Samoan screenwriter and playwright John Kneubuhl.

 Areas of